hendrikmakait/icechunk/docs/docs/icechunk-python/configuration.md

     )
     ```

-If you are not sure if the repo exists yet, an `icechunk Repository` can created or opened if it already exists:
+If you are not sure if the repo exists yet, an `icechunk Repository` can be created or opened if it already exists:

 === "Open or creating with S3 storage"